OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

-As shown in \Cref{table:topics}, the OLKAVS dataset contains 14 different topics, where we constructed a set of sentences based on their corresponding keywords.
+The OLKAVS dataset contains 14 different topics, where we constructed a set of sentences based on their corresponding keywords.
 Each topic has at least 2,000 sentences, so the total sentences exceed 28,000.
 Each sentence is written in the Korean language.
-Example sentences are shown in \Cref{table:script}.
 Then, randomly chosen sentences from each topic are combined to build a script with an average of 2,750 characters (5 minutes long on average).
 Generated scripts are provided to the speakers when recording.